Rathin10/Assignment-3/README.md

 Task 2:
-A variable is created to take user input in it, using math module all the desired output is printed
+A variable is created to take user input in it, using math module all the desired outputs are printed